Department of Chemistry and Biochemistry

 - What are the various statistics on the number of offers of assistantships you make each semester?

-Currently the department has ~75 graduate students.
-We typically admit 10-20 BS-PhD track students with support each Fall semester.
+- Currently the department has ~75 graduate students.
+We typically admit 15-20 PhD-bound students with full support each Fall semester.

 - Can I as an international student go to the U.S. for only a couple of classes?